Why Do Addicts Need Grief Counseling?

 Coping with the Loss of Friends in Recovery

 The unfortunate side of recovery is that we will inevitably develop friendships with people who relapse.
 This is always difficult.
 To make matters worse, not everyone will survive it.
 Not only will we grieve their loss, but many will feel guilty as well.
 It is not uncommon when losing a friend in recovery to wonder if you could have done something to help them.
 The combination of guilt and sadness leads many to consider thoughts of giving up their own sobriety.
 Grief counseling and support are vital to overcoming these feelings of hopelessness.
 Sometimes addicts need to be reminded that, no matter what is happening around them, their recovery is still worth something.
 Suffering losses and experiencing grief can make for a difficult time in recovery, but there is no problem that drugs and alcohol will not make worse.
-For particularly difficult losses, grief counseling may become a necessary component of relapse prevention.
+For particularly difficult losses, grief counseling at a facility such as Canyon View may become a necessary component of relapse prevention.